 Bio

-Before starting my PhD I worked for 5 years in industry as a Software Engineer (Bridgewater Associates, Apple) and Tech Lead at UnifyID.
-I completed by Bachelor’s and Masters in MIT my thesis advisors were Frans Kaashoek and Nickolai Zeldovich.
-I am from Thessaloniki, Greece and I like hiking, snowboarding and camping.
+I completed my PhD in the University of Pennsylvania advised by Sebastian Angel and Steve Zdancewic, where I developed Domain-Specific Programming Languages (DSLs) to improve the reliability, security and privacy of computer systems, combining techniques from formal verification and cryptographic protocols.
+Before starting my PhD I worked in industry as a Software Engineer (Bridgewater Associates, Apple) and Tech Lead at UnifyID.
+I completed by Bachelor’s and Masters in MIT and my thesis advisors were Frans Kaashoek and Nickolai Zeldovich.
+I am from Thessaloniki, Greece and started my academic career at the Aristotle University of Thessaloniki (AUTH).

 -